euc-dev/ws1-sdk-intelligence/docs/Apple/ios-tune-logging.md

 ## Opt Out Status

-Workspace ONE Intelligence SDK provides an opt-out setting that disables all reporting to Workspace ONE Intelligence.
-This allows developers to implement code that asks end users whether they want to opt out of Workspace ONE Intelligence.
-For an introduction, see Opt Out of Workspace ONE Intelligence.
+Omnissa Intelligence SDK provides an opt-out setting that disables all reporting to Omnissa Intelligence.
+This allows developers to implement code that asks end users whether they want to opt out of Omnissa Intelligence.
+For an introduction, see Opt Out of Omnissa Intelligence.

 ### getOptOutStatus